Habit Formation: The Complete Science-Backed Guide

 2. Relying on Motivation

 Motivation fluctuates.
-Habits that only happen when you feel motivated aren't habits - they're occasional activities.
+Habits that only happen when you feel motivated aren't habits.
+They are occasional activities.
 The goal of habit formation is to reach automaticity so the behavior happens regardless of motivation level.

 This is why systems beat motivation.
 Building habits without willpower focuses on designing your environment so the default behavior is the one you want.